The principle of single window

 As the representative of entity entered in the National Court Register (KRS), you are obliged to report these data to the tax office separately.

 Company (in practice, you as its representative) submits NIP-8 form electronically or in the competent tax office (paper version).
-The notification NIP-8 must be submitted within 21 days from the day of entry in the National Court Register (KRS) or within 7 days if you intend to pay social security contributions (7 days from the date on which the legal relationship justifies the pension and disability insurance).
+The notification NIP-8 must be submitted within 21 days from the day of entry in the National Court Register (KRS) or within 7 days if you intend to pay social security contributions (7 days from the date of arising the legal relationship justifying the old-age and disability insurance).
 This situation occurs frequently in the case of single-member limited liability companies.
 Supplementary data from CRP-KEP are automatically transferred to the REGON register and the ZUS Central Register of Contribution Payers.

 In the NIP-8 form for partnerships (registered partnership, professional partnership, limited partnership and limited joint- stock partnership) data of individual shareholders and their tax identification number (NIP) are entered.

 ZUS on the basis of the received basic and supplementary data automatically creates the payer's account dedicated to settlement of contributions for particular insurance and draws up the registration documents of the contributions payer.

 Amendments to the law on the National Court Register also introduced a modification of procedures for reporting by companies the object of activity in the Polish Classification of Activities (PKD).
 In accordance with Article 40(1) of the Act on the National Court Register, for data on the objects of the activity in the register of entrepreneurs from 1 December 2014, in the application for the entry in the National Court Register (KRS) it is possible to choose not more than ten items in accordance with the PKD, including one of the predominant activity at the level of subclasses.

 If your company was registered in the National Court Register before 1 December 2014, you have 5 years to adapt the PKD to the new provisions.